Make sure you have the things listed below before starting:

 Please mind that in online interface some mappings might change depending the tool that you select to import the data to, and the allowed data for that specific tool.

-See Results and Graphics to analyze your design carbon impacts.
+See 'Results', 'Chart' and 'Benchmark' tabs to analyze your design carbon impacts.

 Click 'Run LCA' to export your model to One Click LCA web-interface.